whuang288alex/video_feature_extraction/README.md

 1. Add a new yaml file to `configs/`.
 Check out [configs/README](configs/README.md) for more instructions.
 2. Add a new python file to `models/`.
 Check out [models/README](models/README.md) for more instructions.
-3. Ensure you have the following:
-    - ModelConfig, which must inherit from `model.base_model_config.BaseModelConfig`
-        - Additional configuration for your model
-    - get_transform(config: ModelConfig)
-    - load_model(config: ModelConfig)

 ## Acknowledgement